PDA-Payroll/PDA/README.md

 ```
 nix build github:pda-payroll/pda#oci
 ```
-If you are inside this git repo you can alternitively run:
+If you have cloned this git repo you can alternitively run:
 ```
 nix build .#oci
 ```